yupgup/jonitrythall.com/_posts/2024-09-23-dcus-design-reflection.markdown

 ## Previous Designs

 I can’t help but think about the past year’s designs as I watch 2024’s truly come to life.
+A fresh visual theme each year helps ensure everyone remains engaged and excited and enables each year to better stand on its own.
 Here’s a little visual journey that includes some of the most fun and friendly work I’ve done in my career.

 ### [2023](https://2023.djangocon.us/)—Durham